paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 For a variety of reasons, this document supports only limited use of biometrics for authentication.
 These include:- Biometric False Accept Rates (FAR) and False Reject Rates (FRR) do not provide confidence in the authentication of the Subscriber by themselves.
 In addition, FAR and FRR do not account for spoofing attacks.
 - Biometric matching is probabilistic, whereas the other authentication factors are deterministic
 - Biometrics are difficult to revoke compared to other authentication factors.
 For example, PKI certificates and passwords- Biometric characteristics do not constitute secrets.
 They can be obtained online or by taking a picture of someone with a camera phone (e.g. facial images) with or without their knowledge, lifted from through objects someone touches (e.g., latent fingerprints), or captured  with high resolution images (e.g., iris patterns for blue eyes).
 While presentation attack detection (PAD) technologies such as liveness detection can mitigate use of such methods, this requires additional trust in the sensor to ensure that PAD is operating properly in accordance with the needs of the CSP and the subscriber.
 Biometric matching SHOULD be performed on the user device or MAY be performed at a central verifier.

+Biometrics SHALL be used with another authentication factor that SHALL be revokable.

 The biometric system SHALL have a tested equal error rate [ref] of **1 in 1000** or better.
 The biometric system SHALL be operational with a false match rate of **1 in 1000** or better.

 If matching is performed centrally:
   * Use of the biometric SHALL be bound tightly to a single, specific device that is identified by at least a 64-bit secret key or equivalent strength asymmetric key